maraielciu1/ubb-cs/Sem_1/Computer system architecture/README.md

-# Welcome to my FP (Fundamentals of Programming) Repo! 😊
+# Welcome to my CSA (Computer System Architecture) Repo! 😊

 This is a collection of all the assignments from Semester 1, First Year.
 They are all written in Assembly or ASM+C.